-- a.
-Plots not under cultivation by June 1st may be declared by the Board to be abandoned and assigned to another gardener.
+- H. Abandoned Plots: Plots not under cultivation by June 1st may be declared by the Board to be abandoned and assigned to another gardener.
 Plots not worked for more than 15 days without the gardener informing the Board will be considered abandoned, and the produce forfeited.
 A gardener who abandons their plot will forfeit any deposit and all other fees paid related to that plot.
 For purposes of this provision, a plot will be deemed "not worked" when no noticeable activity, including watering and weeding, has occurred.
-If the Board has determined that a plot has not been worked, it will send notice to the gardener of the plot, indicating that the gardener has a specified time period to rectify the condition or the garden plot will be considered to be abandoned. - b.
-Allocation of Unused Plots.
+If the Board has determined that a plot has not been worked, it will send notice to the gardener of the plot, indicating that the gardener has a specified time period to rectify the condition or the garden plot will be considered to be abandoned. - I. Allocation of Unused Plots.
 Gardeners may apply to the Board for the opportunity to rent any plot which is not under cultivation by June 1st.
 Regular fees apply.
-Any plot remaining unplanted after July 1st may be rented at a reduced rate to be determined by the Board.
+Any plot remaining unplanted after July 1st may be rented at a reduced rate to be determined by the Board. - J. NO SMOKING, VAPING, OR TOBACCO PRODUCTS OF ANY KIND ARE PERMITTED IN THE GARDEN.
+Tobacco can carry a virus harmful to plants in the tomato family.